-The school-based director of operations is responsible for implementing assessments and collecting and reporting data for the following elements to our approach to assessment:
+ReGeneration Schools uses the following interim and formative assessments to gauge student learning and modify instruction:

-- Interim assessments: ReGeneration will use interim assessments from Uncommon Schools' curriculum.
-For nationally normed growth and Ohio's K-3 literacy guarantee ReGeneration will use NWEA MAP.
-After each interim assessment, teachers use networkwide tools we have adapted from Driven by Data by Paul Bambrick-Santoyo (2010) to analyze student wrong answers to plan full-class reteaching and small-group tutoring. - STEP Assessment of Developmental Literacy (Grades K-4): Elementary teachers assess students' developmental literacy skills on a granular level with the University of Chicago's STEP assessment three to five times per year.
-Student errors on the STEP test are coded and tracked and are then used to create a detailed six-week guided-reading plan for differentiated, small-group student interventions.

-- Weekly data meetings: School-based teams review student work weekly using the Leverage Leadership Institute Weekly Data Meeting Protocol.
-Teachers use the protocol to unpack what each student does not understand but needs to understand in order to master the standard(s) being assessed.
-Principals coach teachers around a response to data that can be implemented immediately in the next class and address a key student misunderstanding. - Daily assessment: The curriculum includes "Exit Tickets" for each lesson that teachers use to inform instruction the next day.
-Even before the exit ticket, teachers use a variety of checks for understanding to adapt instruction in the moment.
+- Curriculum-based interim assessments: We administer and analyze networkwide interim assessments three times a year.
+Assessments are created by the instructional team that crafts the curriculum.
+Items are drawn from a variety of item banks and sources, such as Curriculum Associates, Amplify, and teacher-created items, and assess the full range of Common Core standards.
+After each interim assessment, teachers use networkwide tools adapted from Driven by Data by Paul Bambrick-Santoyo (2010) to analyze students' wrong answers to plan full-class reteaching and small-group tutoring. - Amplify mCLASS (grades five and six): Elementary school teachers assess students' literacy, decoding, and comprehension skills on a granular level with Amplify's mCLASS assessment three times per year.
+Student errors on the assessment are analyzed and used to create detailed guided-reading plans for differentiated, small-group student interventions. - Pre-unit math diagnostics: In response to pandemic learning loss, ReGeneration began administering a math diagnostic before each unit.
+The diagnostic gauges student mastery of foundational skills needed to access the unit's content.
+Teachers analyze the data to design and provide just-in-time supports so that all students can learn grade-level content instead of spending large portions of time on remedial content. - Power Practice Quizzes: Approximately biweekly between interim assessments, ReGeneration gives Power Practice Quizzes (PPQs) to assess student progress on foundational standards in math and English language arts.
+Teachers use these to adapt whole-group instruction and to modify the tutoring groups created after each interim assessment round. - Weekly data meetings: School-based teams review student work weekly using the Leverage Leadership Institute Weekly Data Meeting Protocol.
+Teachers use the protocol to unpack what each student needs to understand to master the standard(s) being assessed.
+Principals coach teachers around a response to data that can be implemented immediately and will address a key student misunderstanding. - Daily assessment: The curriculum includes "Exit Tickets" for each lesson that teachers use to inform instruction the next day.
+Even before the exit ticket, teachers use a variety of checks for understanding so they can adapt instruction in the moment.
 The greatest lever is aggressive monitoring of student work.
-Whenever students put pencil to paper, the teacher circulates to every student within a few minutes, with a pen in hand, to deliver quick written feedback.
-The teacher collects data while students work and respond to that data with reteaching in the moment. - Academic dashboard: Data from STEP and interim assessments is reported in an academic dashboard within forty-eight hours of each assessment administration.
-This is made possible through our Illuminate data system and through the relentless work of our data associate and campus operations teams.
-The academic dashboard measures the interim assessment goals noted earlier. - Family and student access to assessment results: ReGeneration keeps students and parents informed of assessment data by doing the following: - Meeting with families in person for at least three formal report card conferences each year to discuss their children's progress.
-The report cards are handed out in person during these conferences, rather than in advance, so that they are opportunities for question and discussion between families and school staff. - Sending home daily behavioral updates for elementary students in the form of a behavior log, sent home in each child's homework folder, which must be signed and returned to school the next day. - Providing a summary of homework assignments for all upper elementary classes each night through a voicemail system and asking families in all grade levels to check and sign that their child has completed all homework each night. - Creating regular events in which families are invited into the school to celebrate student work. - Holding monthly meetings of "Families for Achievement" for parents to learn about how to help their students, to connect with and support each other, to support the school in reaching its goals, and to pursue a variety of other means for advancing the schoolparent partnership.
+Whenever students put pencil to paper, the teacher circulates to every student within a few minutes, pen in hand, to quickly deliver written feedback.
+The teacher collects data while students work and respond, with reteaching in the moment.

+ReGeneration keeps students and parents informed of assessment data by doing the following:

+- Meeting with families in person for at least two formal report card conferences each year to discuss progress.
+The report cards are handed out in person during these conferences, rather than in advance, to prompt questions and discussion between families and school staff. - Sending home biweekly or monthly progress reports to families.

+- Creating regular events in which families are invited into the school to celebrate student work. - Holding monthly meetings of "Families for Achievement" and "Parent University" for parents to learn about how to help their students, to connect with and support each other, to support the school in reaching its goals, and to pursue a variety of other means for advancing the school-parent partnership.